 -The other suspension components are very durable, so the control arm bushings are usually in a good shape even after 200 000 km / 124 000 mi.

-Since this is a heavier car then be prepared to change the brakes more often, although this mostly depends on your driving style.
+Since this is a heavier car then be prepared to change the brakes more often, although this also depends on your driving style.

 The standard equipment included: standard manually adjustable front cloth seats, standard suspension, dual zone automatic climate control, cruise control, power front and rear windows and mirrors + all that usual stuff.